twister-php/twister/README.md

 # Twister
-> Twister is a fast and light-weight micro-framework component library
+> Twister is a fast and light-weight component library

-Another definition of this code release would be;
-> Twister is a set of fast and light-weight components around which a framework can be written

 ## Skeleton App

-There is also a [skeleton application](https://github.com/twister-php/skeleton) based on this code!
+There is a [skeleton application](https://github.com/twister-php/skeleton) based on this code!

 ## Container